Last Updated: November 23rd, 2022 at 8:20 pm

 How many DUIs is a felony in Florida, and are there any circumstances under which a first-time offense can be a felony charge?
-As experienced DUI criminal defense attorneys, we hear these questions from clients quite frequently.
+As experienced DUI lawyers in Florida, we hear these questions from clients quite frequently.
 There are several scenarios outside of repeat DUI offenses that can cause the charge to be a felony, which can have long-lasting negative impacts on your life upon conviction.

 If you or a loved one are facing either a misdemeanor or felony charge for Driving Under the Influence (DUI) in Florida, contact the team at Weinstein Legal today and ask to speak with defense attorney Matt Shafran.
 Mr. Shafran is an experienced DUI defense lawyer with years of experience defending clients just like you in a court of law.